 As is so often the answer in law school, it depends.
 Traditionally, law school is completed in three years.
 However, there are JD programs that can be completed in two years—students take courses throughout the calendar year (with no break in the summer) to fit in all of the credit hours.
 At the upper end, a part-time program may take as long as four years to complete.

 Online learning is presented in two formats: synchronous content and asynchronous content.
 Synchronous content requires students and their professor to interact in real-time.
 Classes meet over video conferencing at specific times each week and students are expected to log in and participate.
 Asynchronous content allows students to work whenever they like and usually takes the form of pre-recorded lectures and homework materials.
 Those thriving on interpersonal communication will prefer synchronous coursework.
 Asynchronous coursework is a huge advantage to students who need flexibility.
 Some law school programs use both styles, others just offer asynchronous online classes.

 As with residential programs, different online programs are stronger in different legal fields.
 Some programs specialize in a specific area such as intellectual property.

-As of now, the ABA has not and will not approve any online JD program that does not include an on-campus component.
-This element varies dramatically among programs, from classes on campus once a week to multi-week intensive sessions, so make sure to familiarize yourself with each program’s in-person requirements.
+The ABA has only recently approved the first fully online JD program; most online programs still include an on-campus component.
+Since the on-campus element varies dramatically among programs, from classes on campus once a week to multi-week intensive sessions, make sure to familiarize yourself with each program’s in-person requirements (if any).

 If you are an experiential learner, you may want to look into an online JD program that has an externship requirement and will help you with placement.
 Externships are also a great opportunity to broaden your professional network.